geshan/geshan.github.com/posts/2021-01-04-phpunit-assertions.md

 The numbers of asserts don’t add up to 221 because there are a lot of [PHPunit data providers](/blog/2014/02/using-phpunit-data-provider-for-less/) used in these tests.

 Still, `assertSame` and `assertEquals` make up almost 16% of the assertions used in this project.
 Recently we switched the code coverage driver to be [PCov](/blog/2020/11/phpunit-code-coverage-pcov/) instead of Xdebug.
 It made the test coverage much faster.
+If you are interested, I had also blogged about [unit testing in Laravel](/blog/2015/07/getting-started-with-unit-testing-in-laravel/) in the past.

 ### Big project for counting PHPUnit Assertions